Only one kind of crime ever takes place in the city, thus only one punishment is needed.

 Zig Zagged: The crime system generally prosecutes all crimes equally, but fairly.
 However, many vigilantes offer substantial bribes to judges to add longer and more drastic sentencing to crimes.
 Corrupt judges also add weight to certain crimes over others, but generally justice is equally served.

-Enforced: "The best we can show how evil the system is is to make them kill everyone, regardless of the crime."
+Enforced: "We can best demonstrate the system's inherent evil by making them kill everyone, regardless of the crime."

-Lampshaded: "Well, let's see here - you're not wearing your seatbelt, so that's 30 years in prison.
-That kid isn't in a carseat - 30 years in prison.
+Lampshaded: "Well, let's see here — you're not wearing your seatbelt, so that's thirty years in prison.
+That kid isn't in a car seat — thirty years in prison.
 And you just shot someone?
-30 years in prison."
+Thirty years in prison."

 Invoked: President Justice runs on a staunch anti-crime platform.